-A three-day festival celebrating Japanese culture and street food is kicking off in Montreal next month.
+A three-day festival celebrating Japanese culture and street food is kicking off in Montreal this weekend.

 After a two-year hiatus because of you-know-what, YATAI MTL is returning to the Mile End for a free three-day festival from June 10 to 12.

-YATAI MTL will host street food stands, a market, cultural programs and music, and is expected to attract more than 15,000 people over the three-day event.t
+YATAI MTL will host street food stands, a market, cultural programs, and music, and is expected to attract more than 15,000 people over the three-day event.

 - You might also like:

 - Do you know about downtown Montreal's hidden Japanese cocktail bar?
 (PHOTOS)